pywebdesign/json_column/README.md

 ```
 ##Setup

-JsonColumn use json-schema gem for validation.
 It will load the schema file form the app/models/schemas

 A json profile for a user model could be defined as